In around 8 minutes walking distance from Nakai station on Seibu Shinjuku line, you will see a green stone wall in a quiet residential area.

 Elementary and junior high school students 30 yen

-NOTE: Facilities information such as price, opening hours, closing time or additonal details may be subject to change, so please be sure to check the latest information directly at the official site.
+NOTE: Facilities information such as price, opening hours, closing time or additional details may be subject to change, so please be sure to check the latest information directly at the official site.